 Knoxville, TN | Printmaking, Drawing

-Ashton Ludden is a printmaker, educator and sign artist.
-She received her MFA in Printmaking from the University of Tennessee in 2013 and her BFA in Engraving Arts and Printmaking from Emporia State University in 2009.
-Ludden’s works have been exhibited nationally and internationally as well as at conferences such as the 2012 Animals, Ethics & Law Symposium and the 2013 International Veterinary Social Work Summit with keynote speaker Dr. Temple Grandin.
-She was an artist-in-residence at the Academy of Fine Arts in Wrocław, Poland in May 2012.
-Ludden was awarded the 2013 Frogman’s Graduate Scholarship Fellowship and the 2013 Emporia State University Liberal Arts & Sciences Outstanding Recent Graduate Award.
+Ashton Ludden received her MFA in Printmaking from the University of Tennessee in 2013 and her BFA in Engraving Arts and Printmaking from Emporia State University in 2009.
+Ludden’s prints have been exhibited in galleries nationally and internationally as well as at animal education and welfare conferences.
+She teaches printmaking and bookmaking workshops regionally and nationally.